brianemery/hfr_cs_processing/README.md

 HOW TO USE IT
 - download it and add the unzipped directory to your MATLAB path
+- run the demo to make sure it works (run_cs_processing_demo.m)
-- start with run_cs_processing.m
+- edit run_cs_processing.m for more advanced applications
+- edit doa_on_cs.m (~line 80) to include the use of parfor

 TO DO
+- Include installation instructions?
-- I need to add a demo/test, e.g. using Anthony's data for validation, but also could build some edge case tests using simiulations (eg 0-360 transition, etc)
+- Could build some edge case tests using simiulations (eg 0-360 transition, etc)
 - Arbitrary arrays need a detection method (that is, single bearing vs dual vs ... etc).
+- This commit includes many more mfiles than are actually needed due to MATLAB's dependency tool - need a better way to isolate tools.

 ACKNOWLEDGMENT